The Lords of Salem (film)

-The Lords of Salem is a 2012 supernatural horror film written, produced, and directed by Rob Zombie.
-It stars Sheri Moon Zombie, Bruce Davison, Jeff Daniel Phillips, Ken Foree, Patricia Quinn, Dee Wallace, María Conchita Alonso, Judy Geeson, and Meg Foster.
+The Lords of Salem is a 2012 supernatural horror film written, produced, and directed by Rob Zombie, and starring Sheri Moon Zombie, Bruce Davison, Jeff Daniel Phillips, Ken Foree, Patricia Quinn, Dee Wallace, María Conchita Alonso, Judy Geeson, and Meg Foster.
 The plot focuses on a troubled female disc jockey in Salem, Massachusetts, whose life becomes entangled with a coven of ancient Satan-worshipping women.

 The film started shooting on October 17, 2011, and premiered at the Toronto International Film Festival on September 10, 2012.
-Rob Zombie's novelization of The Lords of Salem was released on March 12, 2013, and the film was given a limited release on April 19, 2013.
-The film received mixed reviews from critics.
+The film was given a limited release in the United States on April 19, 2013.
+It grossed $1.5 million internationally, and received mixed reviews from critics.

+A novelization, written by Rob Zombie, was published one month prior to the film's theatrical release.